ByShanMan/missionX/README.md

 It is designed so that the classes can be conducted either in-person or online although there is no video component to it.

-## Creators:    Nathan ,  Gorett ,  Lusia , Shanan
+## Creators:    Nathan ,  Goretti ,  Lusia , Shanan